JohnoKing/timelim/README.md

 Sleep for 4 months, 2 weeks and 2000 nanoseconds (with verbose output, suffixes):
 `timelim --verbose 4m 2w 2000n`

+Sleep for 7 millennia and a month:
+`timelim 7M 1o`

 Set a time limit to last a minute:
 `timelim 1m` or `./timelim 60s`